PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 1. Brittle code that breaks easily does not help the project
 1. Incomplete functionality is not acceptable unless specifically stated.

+If there are any dependencies on other project ideas, then state it.
+Also include additional or alternative things that you would do if the dependencies are not completed in your desired timeframe

 The project is so much in its infancy that we'll accept any good idea that users will want or will facilitate that they could want.
 They must significantly advance our goal of having an MVP within the year.

 We also welcome any other ideas that we could use.
 Please review the "Desired Features" section of this website for **even more ideas** and further necessary information.